Secret of the High Priestess Spread

 The Secret of the High Priestess - if, and only if, this card a Major Arcana, it reveals the Secret of the High Priestess.
 This is a special spiritual message that you should pay extra special attention to.
 If it is not a trump, the Priestess has revealed no secret.

-Four of Pentacles, Reversed
+Queen of Wands, Reversed